 Just when the businesses are getting familiar with the millennial generation, a new generation – Gen Z is all set to enter the workforce !
 The tech-savvy Gen Z brings with them their own requirements and goals.
 This generation grew up with phones in their hands and witnessed the impact of the 2008 recession on their families.
-Hence, it’s essential to understand Generation Z characteristics and traits to create a work environment that encourages them to succeed.
+Hence, it’s essential to understand Generation Z characteristics and traits to create a work culture where no one is left behind.

 Who is Generation Z

 Generation Z largely consists of children of generation X. This is the very first generation that grew up with access to the internet and mobile phone accessibility.

 Hence, they are commonly termed true digital natives.

 Generation Z witnessed the 2008’s great recession that hit the world.
 Thus, they have seen the downfall of the economy.